 Nearly every Vitamix option will be on sale at some point, with plenty of great deals on different models.
 For background, you can check out my Which Vitamix page.

 The primary question is whether you want an Ascent machine or a Classic one.
 To help decide, see my Ascent Review page.
-Vitamix has hinted that they will release more features/accessories for Ascent, so that may be another reason to buy into that line.
+In my opinion, the top reason to go with Ascent is if you want to be able to use the Ascent-only accessories, most notably the Food Processor Attachment.

 The next question is if you want to go with reconditioned or new.
 Reconditioned Vitamix machines offer the biggest savings, and I highly recommend them.
 (For more details, see my Reconditioned Vitamix page).